Hip-to-Gable Loft Conversions

 In addition to this, the available headroom with a hipped roof conversion would simply be inadequate to form an habitable room within the existing roof space.

-A hip-to-gable conversion then not only adds much need volume to the available roof space but it also facilitates the installation and support of beams.
+So this kind of conversion not only adds much need volume to the available roof space but it also facilitates the installation and support of steel beams.

 The essence of this type of conversion is building a new gable end to replace the previous hipped structure.